typedb/typedb/docs/pages/documentation/7-grakn-dashboard/visualiser.md

 match $x id "651472"; $y id "889000"; $r ($x, $y);
 ```

-Submit the query as usual by clicking '>' or *Enter* and the graph will display the relations, and nodes, that connect the two.
-The visualiser will display the relations between the two nodes you selected (e.g. siblings).
+Submit the query as usual by clicking '>' or *Enter* and the graph will display the relationships, and nodes, that connect the two.
+The visualiser will display the relationships between the two nodes you selected (e.g. siblings).

 #### Align Nodes